skcoyle23/CS438-Final-Project/README.md

 To run, this project needs the following prompt to be run in the terminal before being fully functional:

-~ gcc -o shell main.c shell.h
+~ gcc -o shell main.c shell.h -lreadline
 ~ sudo apt-get install libreadline-dev

 Once the required prompt is run in the terminal, the command ./shell can be input into the terminal to execute the shell.